p1ng-request/docs/templates/IPyWidgets/IPyWidgets_Setup_naas_secret.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook uses ipywidgets to set your naas secret.
+**Description:** This notebook provides instructions for setting up a secure connection to a NaaS (Network-as-a-Service) using IPyWidgets.

 ## Input